MaxxRK/firstrade-api/README.md

 ## Quikstart

+`Checkout test.py for sample code.`

-The code below will:
+This code will:
 - Login and print account info.
 - Get a quote for 'INTC' and print out the information
 - Place a market order for 'INTC' on the first account in the `account_numbers` list
 - Print out the order confirmation

 `Checkout test.py for sample code.`

-This code is also in test.py

 ---